 Study Size and Statistical Analysis

-Descriptive analyses, independent samples t-tests and chi-square tests (see Table 1) showed that scores of male and female respondents were different for all variables except for the perception of having more time and general financial struggles.
+Descriptive analyses, independent samples t-tests and chi-square tests (see Table 1) showed that scores of male and female respondents were different for all variables except for the perception of having more time.
 Gender differences in reported lockdown policies correspond to different gender ratios in the participating countries.
 Based on these results, all further analyses were performed separately for men and women.
 Sample sizes off all participating countries differed.
-To control for over or underreporting from certain countries due to unequal survey collections, a survey weight based on the country variable generated by SPSS for unbalanced samples was applied in all analyses.
+To control for over or underreporting from certain countries due to unequal survey collections, a survey weight was created based on the country proportion in the total sample.

 Hierarchical Multiple Regression Analyses

 Results of all hierarchical multiple regression analyses are reported in full detail in Supplementary Table 2, and summarized in Figures 1, 2 and 3.
-To start with the personal responses, the perception of having more time since the COVID-19 crisis was associated with increases in planning, selecting, and preparing healthier foods in both women and men (p < 0.01).
-COVID-19-induced financial stress was associated with decreases in planning and preparing healthier foods in both women and men (p < 0.01).
-Financial stress was further associated with an increased use of food labels and nutrition information among women (p < 0.01).
-COVID-19-induced psychological distress was associated with decreases in planning, selecting, and preparing healthier foods among women (p < 0.01).
-For men, psychological distress was negatively related to selecting–and positively related to preparing–healthier foods (p < 0.01).
+To start with the personal responses, the perception of having more time since the COVID-19 crisis was associated with increases in planning, selecting, and preparing healthier foods in women (p < 0.001), but not significantly in men (p = 0.54).
+COVID-19-induced financial stress was associated with decreases in planning and preparing healthier foods in both women and men (p < 0.001).
+COVID-19-induced psychological distress was associated with decreases in planning, selecting, and preparing healthier foods among women (p < 0.05).
+For men, psychological distress was negatively related to selecting healthier foods (p < 0.05).

 Figure 1.
 Graphic summary of the significant relations between personal, contextual and sociodemographic variables and changes in planning healthier foods during COVID-19.
 We report beta-values only for significant relations in models 2 for planning healthier foods.
 Bars to the right indicate improvement in food planning, bars to the left indicate decreases in planning healthy foods.